Suzanemh/CryptoHack/README.md

 ## xorMultiByte.py
 The goal of this script is to decrypt a hexadecimal-encoded, XOR-encrypted message (flag) by first deriving the encryption key using a known plaintext prefix (crypto), and then using the key to reveal the full decrypted message.

+## gcd.py
+Using Euclid's Alghoritm to calculate gcd(a,b)

+## ASCII.py
+The code converts a list of ASCII values into a single string by mapping each value to its corresponding character and joining them together.